Samuel-Adeyeye/NODE-API-CRUD/README.md

 Before running the API, you need to make sure your MongoDB server is up and running.
 If you are running MongoDB locally, it should be available at (mongodb://localhost:27017/).

 #### 5. Set environment variables:
-Define the following environment variables:
+Create a new file named '.env' in the root of the project and define the following environment variables:

 ```
 PORT=3000